 The Diomed Group's Organisational Structure

 Diomed Developments is an independent, privately owned company.
-The majority of the Group’s business is conducted in the UK.
-The Diomed Group’s infrastructure comprises the research, development, manufacture, marketing and distribution of medicines and healthcare products primarily intended for the treatment of a variety of skin disorders, as well as other conditions which can be treated by applied medication.
-The Diomed Group includes Dermal Laboratories, Diomed Pharmaceuticals and Aeropak (Chemical Products).
+The majority of the group’s business is conducted in the UK.
+The Diomed group’s infrastructure comprises the research, development, manufacture, marketing and distribution of medicines and healthcare products primarily intended for the treatment of a variety of skin disorders, as well as other conditions which can be treated by applied medication.
+The Diomed group includes Dermal Laboratories, Diomed Developments and Aeropak (Chemical Products).

 Hitchin, Hertfordshire – Head office functions, product development and marketing.

 Kempston, Bedford – Warehousing & distribution, purchasing & supply, pilot production and ancillary offices.